researchsoft/website/content/blog/2023-09-15/index.md

 -  Susan Gregurick, Director of the Office of Data Science Strategy at the National Institutes of Health (NIH)

 In the coming months we expect to see many funders signing the declaration and other non-funders showing their support!
-To stay updated on this declaration, [subscribe](https://adore.software/contact/) to the ADORE.software newsletter.
+To stay updated on this declaration, [subscribe](https://www.researchsoft.org/news/) to the ReSA newsletter for updates.